Electrical and Instrumentation Apprenticeship

 Electrical and Instrumentation Technician Salary

-Electrical & Instrumentation Apprentices are usually paid under the Electrical, Electronic and Communications Contracting Award, or an employer-specific EBA.
-Apprentice wages step up each year of your apprenticeship.
-Your weekly pay depends on whether you've completed Year 12, whether you're an adult apprentice, any EBA terms, employer or host benefits, and any government support you're eligible for.
+Your weekly pay can vary depending on factors such as whether you've completed Year 12, whether you're an adult apprentice, any EBA conditions, employer or host benefits, and relevant government support.

 Skills and Requirements